OpenWebAdvocacy/website/src/posts/owa-2024-review.md

 > <cite>[DOJ vs Apple](https://www.justice.gov/opa/media/1344546/dl?inline)
 (emphasis added)</cite>

 It is worth noting that one of the reasons that many users on iOS are unaware of how to install Web Apps is Apple has for years refused to implement install prompts and [hidden away the mechanism for installing them on the share menu](https://open-web-advocacy.org/walled-gardens-report/#ios-web-app-installation---a-well-hidden-safari-exclusive).
-At the same time, Apple has gone to great lengths to make it easy to link to and install Apple’s on iOS app store native apps from Safari.
+At the same time, Apple has gone to great lengths to make it easy to link to and install Apple’s own iOS app store native apps from Safari.

 This case is in its early stages and will likely run for several years.